simplesamlphp/simplesamlphp-module-oidc/README.md

 > [!NOTE]
 > The module has been tested against and supports the SQLite, PostgreSQL and MySQL databases.

-### Create RSA key pair
+### Create Protocol / Federation RSA key pairs

 During the authentication flow, generated ID Token and Access Token will be in a form of signed JSON Web token (JWS).
 Because of the signing part, you need to create a public/private RSA key pair.
+This public/private RSA key pair is referred to as "OIDC protocol" keys.
+On the other hand, if you will be using OpenID Federation capabilities, you should create separate key pair dedicated for OpenID Federation operations, like signing Entity Statement JWS.
+Below are sample commands to create key pairs with default file names, both "protocol" and "federation" version.

 To generate the private key, you can run this command in the terminal:

     openssl genrsa -out cert/oidc_module.key 3072
+    openssl genrsa -out cert/oidc_module_federation.key 3072

 If you want to provide a passphrase for your private key, run this command instead:

     openssl genrsa -passout pass:myPassPhrase -out cert/oidc_module.key 3072
+    openssl genrsa -passout pass:myPassPhrase -out cert/oidc_module_federation.key 3072

 Now you need to extract the public key from the private key:

-    openssl rsa -in cert/oidc_module.key -pubout -out cert/oidc_module.crt
+    openssl rsa -in cert/oidc_module.key -pubout -out cert/oidc_module.crt openssl rsa -in cert/oidc_module_federation.key -pubout -out cert/oidc_module.crt

 or use your passphrase if provided on private key generation:

     openssl rsa -in cert/oidc_module.key -passin pass:myPassPhrase -pubout -out cert/oidc_module.crt
+    openssl rsa -in cert/oidc_module_federation.key -passin pass:myPassPhrase -pubout -out cert/oidc_module_federation.crt

-If you use a passphrase, make sure to also configure it in the `module_oidc.php` config file.
+If you use different files names or a passphrase, make sure to configure it in the `module_oidc.php` config file.

 ### Enabling the module

-At this point we can enable the module by adding `'oidc' => true` to the list of enabled modules in the main simplesamlphp configuration file, `config/config.php`.
+At this point we can enable the module by adding `'oidc' => true` to the list of enabled modules in the main SimpleSAMLphp configuration file, `config/config.php`.

     'module.enable' => [
         'exampleauth' => false,